Glasswall-SRE/glasswall-sre.github.io/docs/products/rebuild-email/security-policy/data-management.md

 # Introduction

-This section contains key information on how we manage data within the FileTrust email.
+This section contains key information on how we manage data within Rebuild for Email.

 **Keywords**: